Overview

 Use the filters to narrow by status, provider, or date range.

 You can also view a provider's current permit on the provider's record.
-Open the provider and look at the Permits section.
+Open the provider and look at the Permits section in the left panel (alongside Contacts and Vehicles).
+The current permit's type appears in the permit summary at the top of this section.

 Provider permit statuses